Get Your API Keys

 Environment Variables

-SYLPHX_SECRET_KEY must only be used in server-side code: API routes, Server Components, and middleware.
+SYLPHX_URL contains an sk_* credential and must only be used in server-side code: API routes, Server Components, and middleware.
 It grants full access to your project's BaaS services.That's All You Need

 Fetch server-side config once in your root layout and pass it to SylphxProvider.
 This pre-fetches plans, feature flags, consent types, and OAuth providers in one call: